The AutomaticDestinations-ms File Format Explained

 trailer 4 only on DestList v3/v4

-Versions 3 and 4 (Windows 10 and later) add a small trailer per entry and tweak a few reserved fields; the field names and purposes above are stable, but exact offsets shift slightly between versions.
-Always branch on the header version before parsing entries.
+Versions 3 and 4 (Windows 10 and later) bolt a small trailer onto each entry and shuffle a few reserved fields.
+The field names and meanings above stay stable, but exact offsets drift between versions.
+Branch on the header version before you touch entry parsing.
+Older parsers that hardcode v1 layout misread modern files silently — the entries decode, the timestamps are off, the hostname looks like junk, and no error is raised.

-The header reports the number of pinned entries, but the per-entry pin marker is encoded into the access-count field.
-Unpinned items store a normalised float representing how often the user opened the target.
-Pinned items store a sentinel value — historically 0xFFFFFFFF interpreted as a 32-bit float (NaN) — to mark that the entry is user-pinned and that the count is not meaningful.
-The exact sentinel and the position of any additional pin flag varies between DestList versions, so treat the count as opaque until you have checked the version.
+This trips people.
+The header says "number of pinned entries", but the per-entry pin marker is encoded into the access-count field itself.
+Unpinned entries store a normalised float counting opens.
+Pinned entries store a sentinel — historically 0xFFFFFFFF interpreted as a 32-bit float, which decodes as NaN.
+The exact sentinel and the position of any additional pin flag move around between DestList versions.
+Treat the count as opaque until you have checked the version.

 Practical parsing notes

-To inspect a real file without writing any code, drop one on the in-browser parser — it runs a Rust DestList + LNK parser compiled to WebAssembly, entirely client-side.
+To poke at a real file without installing anything, drop one into the in-browser parser on the homepage.
+It runs a Rust DestList + LNK decoder compiled to WebAssembly, entirely client-side.
 For background on where these files come from and why they matter for an investigation, see the forensic primer.